qrsyu/STCell/README.md

 # STCell
-The investigation of time cell and place cell unification in the hippocampus CA3 subfield
+The investigation of time cell and place cell unification in the hippocampus CA3 subfield.